For our education sponsors, involvement in high-quality

-Backgrounds and principles of our work.
+Background and principles of our work

 Educational misery in Tanzania.

-AIDS – 1.3 million orphans.
+AIDS – 1.3 million children without parents.

 Support development with scholarships from SCHUL BANK